 In the experiments for this module, we will focus on rapid cell responses.
 In particular, we will look at changes in intracellular calcium ion concentration in response to applied signaling molecules.
 Cells use calcium ion signaling in a number of ways.
 Several molecules are regulated by the binding of one or more calcium ions to the molecules being regulated.
 A well-known example is calmodulin, which has two calcium binding sites and which dramatically changes conformation upon calcium binding.
 This conformational change allows calmodulin to regulate other molecules.
-The sequence of events that occurs, from ligand binding to receptor to elevation of cytosolic calcium to activation of calmodulin to regulation of other molecules, is typical of cell signaling: various reaction pathways are activated to propagate the initial message (ligand binding) via other molecules (second messengers).
+The sequence of events that occurs, from ligand binding to receptor to elevation of cytosolic calcium to activation of calmodulin to regulate other molecules is use calcium to activation of calmodulin to regulate the initial message (ligand binding) via other molecules (second messengers).

-Cytosolic calcium is held low at a concentration near 100 nM (0.1 $\mu$ M).
+Cytosolic calcium is held low at a concentration near 100 nM (0.1 μ M).
 Activation of a calcium signaling receptor will cause the concentration in the cell to rise transiently by a factor of 20 or so.
 This rise occurs in two ways: influx of extracellular calcium through ion channels in the plasma membrane or release of stored calcium from intracellular organelles.
 Labs 7.1 and 7.2 will look at receptor-mediated release of calcium ion from intracellular stores and influx of extracellular calcium via calcium-carrying molecules that we will insert artificially into the plasma membrane.

-The most common mechanism by which calcium ion release from intracellular stores occurs involves a 6-step sequence, depicted in Figure 23.
+The most common mechanism by which calcium ion release from intracellular stores occurs involves a 6-step sequence, depicted in Figure 24.

-- 1. Ligand (signal molecule in Figure 23) binds its receptor to activate it - 2.
-Activated receptor causes a G-protein to disassemble into $\alpha$ and $\beta \gamma$ subunits - 3.
-The $G\alpha$ subunit activates phospholipase C (PLC) - 4.
+- 1. Ligand (signal molecule in Figure 24) binds its receptor to activate it - 2.
+Activated receptor causes a G-protein to disassemble into α and $\beta\gamma$ subunits - 3.
+The G α subunit activates phospholipase C (PLC) - 4.
 PLC hydrolyzes phosphatidylinositol 4,5 bisphosphate (PIP2) to inositiol 1,4,5-trisphosphate (IP3) and diacylglycerol (DAG) - 5.
 IP3 diffuses to the endoplasmic reticulum (ER) where it binds to IP3 receptors - 6.
-IP3 receptor channels open, releasing Ca2+ from the ER lumen to the cytosol.
+IP3 receptor channels open, releasing Ca^{2+} from the ER lumen to the cytosol.

-Figure 23.
+Figure 24.
 The release of calcium ions from intracellular stores (the endoplasmic reticulum) is mediated by IP3 that is produced subsequent to the activation of a cell surface receptor.
-In this scheme, the receptor activates a G-protein that activates the $\beta$ isoform of PLC.
+In this scheme, the receptor activates a G-protein that activates the β isoform of PLC.
 In some other receptor systems, the receptor directly activates a different isoform of PLC but the rest of the pathway remains the same.
 (Figure 15-36 in Alberts, et al, 2002, Biology of the Cell, 4th edition, Garland Science, reproduced with permission.)

-The opening of the $IP_3$ receptor in the ER membrane allows the high concentration of calcium in the ER lumen (where it is at high micromolar concentration) to flow down its concentration gradient to the cytoplasm, where its resting concentration is about $0.1~\mu M$ .
-The very low concentration of calcium in the cytosol is maintained by calcium pumps powered by ATP hydrolysis that move calcium from the cytosol to the ER or to the extracellular solution as well as ion exchangers that use other ion gradients to power calcium flux from a low concentration region (the cytoplasm) to high concentration regions.
-These processes are shown in Figure 24.
+The opening of the IP3 receptor in the ER membrane allows the high concentration of calcium in the ER lumen (where it is at high micromolar concentration) to flow down its concentration gradient to the cytoplasm, where its resting concentration is about 0.1 μ M. The very low concentration of calcium in the cytosol is maintained by calcium pumps powered by ATP hydrolysis that move calcium from the cytosol to the ER or to the extracellular solution as well as ion exchangers that use other ion gradients to power calcium flux from a low concentration region (the cytoplasm) to high concentration regions.
+These processes are shown in Figure 25.